jakejs/jake/README.md

 PackageTask also creates a 'clobberPackage' task that removes the pkg/ directory, and a 'repackage' task that forces the package to be rebuilt.

 PackageTask requires NodeJS's glob module (https://github.com/isaacs/node-glob).
 It is used in FileList, which is used to specify the list of files to include in your PackageTask (the packageFiles property).
 (See FileList, below.)

+### FileList

+Jake's FileList takes a list of glob-patterns and file-names, and lazy-creates a list of files to include.
+Instead of immediately searching the filesystem to find the files, a FileList holds the pattern until it is actually used.

+When any of the normal JavaScript Array methods (or the `toArray` method) are called on the FileList, the pending patterns are resolved into an actual list of file-names.
+FileList uses NodeJS's glob module (https://github.com/isaacs/node-glob).

+To build the list of files, use FileList's `include` and `exclude` methods:

+    var FileList = require('file_list').FileList
+      , list = new FileList();
+    list.include('foo/*.txt');
+    list.include(['bar/*.txt', 'README.md']);
+    list.include('Makefile', 'package.json');
+    list.exclude('foo/zoobie.txt');
+    list.exclude(/foo\/src.*.txt/);
+    console.log(list.toArray());

+The `include` method can be called either with an array of items, or multiple single parameters.
+Items can be either glob-patterns, or individual file-names.

+The `exclude` method will prevent files from being included in the list.
+These files must resolve to actual files on the filesystem.
+It can be called either with an array of items, or mutliple single parameters.
+Items can be glob-patterns, individual file-names, string-representations of regular-expressions, or regular-expression literals.

 ### CoffeeScript Jakefiles